Alessandrx204/ReapySet/README.md

 * ~~[Buy a Pre-compiled Binary / Commercial License here]~~ (Coming Soon)

-*Note on Qt:* ReadySet is built using PySide6.
+*Note on Qt:* ReapySet is built using PySide6.
 The source code of ReapySet is distributed under a proprietary source-available license, while the PySide6/Qt binaries adhere to the **LGPLv3** license.
 ---

 ## Why Source-Available and not fully Open Source?
 (FAQ)